 Glittery Unicorn Slime Ingredients:

 - 1/2 tbsp baking soda

 - 1 tbsp Contact Lens Solution (must contain Boric Acid)

 Your contact lens solution must contain Boric Acid

-To make our unicorn slime:
+How to make unicorn slime:

 Next, add the baking soda to the glue, and give it a good stir.